aws/aws-parallelcluster/docs/source/commands.rst

 optional arguments:
+  -h, --help            show this help message and exit --config CONFIG_FILE, -c CONFIG_FILE
+                        specify a alternative config file --region REGION, -r REGION
-  -h, --help            show this help message and exit --norollback, -nr     disable stack rollback on error --template-url TEMPLATE_URL, -u TEMPLATE_URL
+                        specify a specific region to connect to --nowait, -nw         do not wait for stack events, after executing stack command --norollback, -nr     disable stack rollback on error --template-url TEMPLATE_URL, -u TEMPLATE_URL
                         specify a URL for a custom cloudformation template